 Audit Committee.
-The Audit Committee of the Board of Directors of the Bank also functions as the Audit Committee of the Company and is composed of the following directors: J. Larry Young, Chairman; Frank B. Brooks; Jimmy S. Threldkeld; Eugene B. Gifford, Jr.; and J. Heywood Washburn.
+The Audit Committee of the Board of Directors of the Bank also functions as the Audit Committee of the Company and is composed of the following directors: Frank B. Brooks, Chairman; Marshall H. Dickerson; Eugene B. Gifford, Jr.; J. Niles McNeel; and J. Heywood Washburn.
 The Audit Committee is an independent committee made up entirely of outside directors who are independent of management of the Company.
-The Audit Committee meets with the internal auditors and with the independent public accountant and reports regularly to the Board of Directors.
-The Audit Committee met ten times during 1998.
+The Audit Committee meets with both the internal and independent auditors and reports regularly to the Board of Directors.
+The Audit Committee met ten times during 1999.